-If you have "won" the H-1B lottery and are fortunate enough to have key foreign national workers at your organization, you may think your worries are over - but a recent trend may mean you will get a site visit at your workplace to ensure you are fulfilling your responsibilities.
+If you've "won" the H-1B lottery and are fortunate enough to have key foreign national workers at your organization, you may think your worries are over - but a recent trend may mean you'll get a site visit at your workplace to ensure you are fulfilling your responsibilities.
 Under the Trump administration, we have seen an increased level of Fraud Detection and National Security Directorate (FDNS) inspections at workplaces across the country, as immigration officers are making site visits to companies to confirm details about H-1B and L-1 employees.

-This article provides a step-by-step guide to help you understand every aspect of the process from beginning to end.
+We have assembled the following step-by-step guide to help you understand every aspect of the process from beginning to end.